ocaml/ocaml.org/data/tutorials/getting-started/1_01_a_tour_of_ocaml.md

 The underscore symbol is a catch-all pattern; it matches with anything.

-Note that OCaml throws a warning when pattern matching does not catch call cases:
+Note that OCaml throws a warning when pattern matching does not catch all cases:
 ```ocaml
 # fun i -> match i with 0 -> 1;;
 Line 1, characters 9-28: